dynawo/dyn-grid-compliance-verification/docs/tutorial/configuration.md

 user wishes, he can switch between basic and advanced user by overwriting the config.ini file with the corresponding configuration file.

+The tool has another configuration file usually called *Producer.ini*, this file is used to define the particular configuration of a case used as input for the tool.
+For a more detailed description, please review the tutorial called **preparing_inputs.md**.

 This document describes the configuration options relevant to an user.
 The configuration file is organized into sections, where each section has its own configuration options.